 - Meeting the classification standards and for contractors

-- Making sure that the contractor is a non-resident in your home country and does not have any tax or other obligations
+- Make sure that the contractor is a non-resident in your home country.
+They should not have any tax or other obligations

 Hiring an International Contractor in Germany vs Japan